History of Assessment in Wisconsin

 2015 Wisconsin Act 55 modified the literacy screener requirement so that districts are allowed to choose their own literacy screener for students in grades 4K through 2 beginning with the 2016-17 school year.

 Each aspect of Wisconsin’s statewide testing system includes significant involvement of Wisconsin educators and stakeholders.
 Wisconsin educators play an integral role in the development of the academic content standards, achievement standards, and assessments.
 Educators with diverse geographic, demographic, racial, ethnic and cultural backgrounds across the state participate in test-development activities.
-Special education and English language learner representation is also ensured at all stages of the Wisconsin Student Assessment System.
+Special education and English learner representation is also ensured at all stages of the Wisconsin Student Assessment System.

 With the adoption of the new Wisconsin Science Standards (WSS) in November of 2017, DPI launched the new Forward Exam Science test for the 2018-19 administration.
 The test focuses on content understanding linked to work with science and engineering practices and crosscutting concepts.
 The new Forward Exam Science test includes sets of questions, based on a multi-paragraph stimulus.
 The stimulus is not meant to provide the answers to the following items, but to even the playing field for students not familiar with a particular context.
 Students have three to five questions related to each stimulus.
 The Science test went from two sessions in previous years to three sessions to make the test more accessible for students and to provide ease of school scheduling.